Geometric Inverse Flight Dynamics on SO(3) and Application to Tethered Fixed-Wing Aircraft: Numerical Results

+We present numerical results where the attitude and thrust of a tethered aircraft are computed using the proposed closed‑form solution.
+We use the ISA sea‑level air density \(\rho=1.225\,\mathrm{kg/m^3}\) and parameters for a \(2\,\mathrm{kg}\) aircraft chosen within realistic ranges \ifarxiv (Table~\ref{tab:sim_params} of the supplementary material).\else (Table IV of the supplementary material at \url{http://arxiv.org/abs/2602.17166}).\fi Specifically, the wing area is \(S=0.25\,\mathrm{m^2}\), the aspect ratio is \(\mathrm{AR}=5.6\), and the Oswald efficiency factor is \(e=0.8\).
+The aerodynamic coefficients are \(C_{L\alpha}=4.3\,\mathrm{rad^{-1}}\) and \(C_{D0}=0.035\).
+The cable length is \(L=20\,\mathrm{m}\); the colatitude is \(\theta=60^\circ\), yielding a circular‑trajectory radius of \(18.544\,\mathrm{m}\); and the constant tangential speed is \(v_0=11.7\,\mathrm{m/s}\).
 Figure~\ref{fig:sim} reports attitude and thrust for different cable tensions.
 When the cable tension balances the centrifugal force, the bank angle approaches zero.
 Under these conditions, the angle of attack is \(\simeq 16^\circ\).
 These results were obtained with standard parameters for small‑scale aircraft not designed to operate with a cable in this setting.
 To achieve a lower angle of attack, an aircraft should be designed to operate at a lower speed while producing more lift at that speed (e.g., a larger wingspan); this is outside the scope of the present paper.

-A wider range of tangential speeds, cable lengths, colatitude values, and cable tensions is illustrated in the accompanying video available at \url{https://codeberg.org/CGabelli/Inverse-Flight-Dynamics-Tethered-Fixed-Wing-Aircraft}.
+A wider range of tangential speeds, cable lengths, colatitude values, and cable tensions is illustrated in the accompanying video\footnote{\url{https://codeberg.org/CGabelli/Inverse-Flight-Dynamics-Tethered-Fixed-Wing-Aircraft}}.
 For reproducibility, the software to generate the simulations, allowing interactive selection of the parameters, is available at the same link.